 Hello!
-For the last six years I’ve been winter sowing annual, perennial, and vegetable seeds to get a head start on gardening for the year!
+For the last eight years I’ve been winter sowing annual, perennial, and vegetable seeds to get a head start on gardening for the year!
 I’ve found it to be the most economical and simple way to produce cold-hardy seedlings that requires minimum effort.
 My process really works, as I’ve grown thousands of plants in this manner (no exaggeration).
 Read on to see my tried and true process!

 What is Winter Sowing?

 Winter sowing is the process by which we sow seeds outdoors in the winter, contained within mini-DIY green houses!
-Winter Sowing allows mother nature to cold stratify our seeds naturally outdoors.
+Winter Seed Sowing allows mother nature to cold stratify our seeds naturally outdoors.
 The DIY mini-green house allows our seeds to germinate while we are still getting freezing temperatures at night.

 Winter Sowing Has Big Benefits

 By using miniature greenhouses and winter sowing, our seedlings can survive freezing temperatures and be ‘cold’ hardy by early Spring!
 So, there is no ‘hardening off’ of young seedlings as you have to if started indoors.
 They are ready to plant in the ground directly after the last frost date.

 In nature, seeds spending the winter in the ground may also serve as one of the natural ‘scarification‘ methods.
 As the freeze/thaw cycles will naturally crack or weaken the hard outer shell of some seeds.

 - A clean milk jugs, or plastic container/pot with covered dome

 - Basic potting soil

 Step by Step Process How to Winter Sow Seeds